Design to Survive Failures (Building Real-World Cloud Apps with Azure)

 You also have to think about failure scope – whether a single machine is affected, a whole service such as SQL Database or Storage, or an entire region.

 In Azure, a failed server is automatically replaced by a new one, and a well-designed cloud app recovers from this kind of failure automatically and quickly.
 Earlier we stressed the scalability benefits of a stateless web tier, and ease of recovery from a failed server is another benefit of statelessness.
-Ease of recovery is also one of the benefits of platform-as-a-service (PaaS) features such as SQL Database and Web Sites.
+Ease of recovery is also one of the benefits of platform-as-a-service (PaaS) features such as SQL Database and Azure App Service Web Apps.
 Hardware failures are rare, but when they occur these services handle them automatically; you don’t even have to write code to handle machine failures when you’re using one of these services.

 The Queue-centric Work Pattern chapter shows one way to handle this scenario.
 The Fix It app stores tasks in SQL Database, but it doesn’t have to quit working when SQL Database is down.
 In that chapter we'll see how to store user input for a task in a queue, and use a worker process to read the queue and update the task.
 If SQL is down, the ability to create Fix It tasks is unaffected; the worker process can wait and process new tasks when SQL Database is available.